Apse Transfiguration, St. Bartholomew's Church,1929, mosaics

 Bertram Goodhue often talked of the designing triumvirate, a collaboration of architect, sculptor and painter as free and equal designers.
 Central to the aesthetic power and social messages implicit in Goodhue's best work are the contributions of his artistic collaborators, notably architectural sculptor Lee Lawrie, and muralist Hildreth Meière, whose works are defining features of St. Bartholomew’s.

-A distinguished decorative artist of the Art Deco era, Hildreth Meière (1892 – 1961) ranks among the very small number of women whose achievements gained the recognition of the established art world during the first half of the 20th century.
-She worked in a wide variety of mediums, such as paint, terra cotta, and ceramic tile, but one of her favorites was mosaic.
+A distinguished Art Deco muralist, mosaicist, painter and decorative artist, Hildreth Meière (1892 – 1961) ranks among the very small number of women whose achievements gained the recognition of the established American art world during the first half of the 20th century.
+She worked in a wide variety of mediums, paint, terra cotta, and ceramic tile, but mosaic was one of her favorites.

 Clerestory Window, St. Bartholomew's Church, with Benedicite in stained glass, 1956;